hectorm/docker-qemu-haiku/README.md

     - 'vmshell make -C ./src/ test'
 ```

-> Please note that at the time of writing GitHub and GitLab hosted runners do not support nested
-> virtualization, so a high performance loss is expected.
-Consider using this image in an CI
-> environment as a proof of concept.
+> Please note that at the time of writing GitHub and GitLab hosted runners do not support nested virtualization, so a high performance loss is expected.
+Consider using this image in an CI environment as a proof of concept.

+> Sometimes after installing packages a reboot may be necessary, `pkgman` will print a message like "`A reboot is necessary to complete the installation process`".
+In such scenario you can add a step in your CI to reboot and wait until the VM is ready, "`vmshell shutdown -r & timeout 600 vmshell exit 0`".

 ## License
 See the [license](LICENSE.md) file.